CLI Commands

 This command allows you to preview your site locally after building to catch any errors in your build output before deploying it.
 It is not designed to be run in production.
 For help with production hosting, check out our guide on Deploying an Astro Website.

-Since Astro 1.5.0, astro preview
+Since Astro 1.5.0, the Node adapter supports astro preview

 Can be combined with the common flags documented below.